Being in control

 quality and become grainy.
 Depending on the camera and the

-quality/size of its sensor this can start happening by ISO 800.
+quality/size of its sensor this can start happening as low as ISO 800.
 At ISO

-1600 and above there's often a lot of speckling, eg dark areas with
+1600 and above some cameras have a lot of speckling, eg dark areas with

 speckles of green and purple on what should be a plain colour.
 But